-The School considers the use of violence and bullying as very serious and the sanctions imposed are designed to serve as a deterrent against such actions.
+The School considers the use of violence and bullying as very serious, and the sanctions imposed are designed to serve as a deterrent against such actions.

-(i) The use of physical violence against a member of staff will result in immediate exclusion from

-School pending the outcome of an investigation.
+(i) The use of physical violence against a member of staff will result in immediate exclusion from School pending the outcome of an investigation.

 (ii) Any form of bullying (physical or psychological) is unacceptable.
-Such cases should be reported to the relevant Head of Year and/or Head of Upper/Lower School who, after investigation may take the necessary punitive action.
-See separate anti-bullying policy.
+Such cases should be reported to the relevant Form Tutor, who will inform the Head of Year.
+After investigation, the Head of Year in liaison with the Head of School may take the necessary punitive action.
+See separate Anti-bullying Policy.